KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 - **Stillness** — cessation before reemergence
   Aionic rest, not death,
-  but the pause before further expression.
+  but the pause before renewed expression.

 This cycle is more than time.
 It is structure, rhythm, and logic